ErakordnePraht/UNO-Game/README.md

 ### Authors: Simo Tõnu Prees, Gert-Andry Kääramees, Roberts Pauls Tohver.

-### To start the game you need to download the .zip file from releases, extract it and run the "UNO.exe" file.
+### To start the game you need to download the .zip file from the releases tab, extract it and run the "UNO.exe" file.
 ### Game notes: Pressing "Restart game" in the pause menu (pressing ESC in-game) takes a long time (~ 15 sec).

 ### First day